What is a Repositioning Cruise?

-- The lower price is the most important factor for the popularity of these special deals.
+- They are cheap!
+The lower to absolutely cheapest price is the most important factor for the popularity of these special deals.
 The average cost of a repositioning cruise is up to 50 percent less compared to a typical round-trip sailing from the same port.
-And the best index is the price Per Person Per Day – it could be as low as US $40!
+And the best index is the “Price Per Person Per Day” – it could be as low as US $40!

-- All relocation cruises offer a full set of entertainment and dining options onboard – the perfect chance to sample all the stuff on board since you are going to spend so much time at sea.
-There are even more onboard activities while ships relocate, featuring guest lecturers, top comedians and numerous specially themed activities and games to entertain guests.
+- All relocation cruises offer a full set of entertainment and dining options onboard – they are just like the regular ones.
+This is the perfect chance to sample all the stuff on board since you are going to spend so much time at sea.
+There are even more onboard activities while ships reposition!
+The list of the “bonuses” includes guest lecturers, top comedians and numerous specially themed activities and games to entertain guests.

-- And yes – the repositioning ships are almost always not crowded.
+- And yes – the repositioning cruise ships are almost always not crowded.

-- Embarkation and disembarkation not in the same port increases the expenses as to additional flight fares added to your price.
+- Embarkation and disembarkation not in the same port increases the expenses as to additional flight fares added to the cruise ticket price.

-- Spending a lot of time aboard the ship might tempt you to enjoy more “money spending fun” by splurging on bar drinks and gambling.
+- Spending a lot of time aboard the ship might tempt you to enjoy more “money spending fun” by splurging on bar drinks and gambling in the casino.

 - The duration of relocation cruises - some last up to 18 days, and most people cannot afford so much time off work.

 - You may experience occasional “bumpy ride” due to rough waters (especially on smaller ships), and often “choppy weather” as your ship transits from one part of the globe to another.
 The “changing weather” issue will also has its impact on your cruise packing list, you know!